The PhD educational program is defined by the requirements which must be fulfilled by graduate students to achieve the Research Doctorate degree.

 All graduate students during the three years of the program must have at least one experience of contact with the international scientific community, such as a research visit at some research group abroad or attending an international conference or scientific school.

-Here is the file with the list of courses offered for the PhD in physics in 2017/18 (the choice is not limited to these courses, as also courses offered for the Master of Science or for other PhD programs can be chosen).
 Courses will be activated only if selected by at least two graduate students.
 Courses selected by a single student can be often converted into "supervised reading".